indomitableSwan/fiddler/README.md

 Since this is a learning crate, it may also be helpful to document private items.
 To do so, pass the option `--document-private-items` to `cargo doc`.

-# example
+# examples

 We have a working demo of the Latin Shift Cipher; this is a very simple command line application that makes use of our public API.
+To play with the demo, run `cargo run --example latin-shift-cipher-example`.